Week of Prayer for Christian Unity

 Daily Themes for Prayer and Meditation

-Day 3: The Incarnation of the Son
+Day 3: The one bond of peace

 Click here for meditations and prayers for each of the days.
 [External Link] / View in Spanish [External Link]